fazibear/fazic/README.md

 https://fazic.fazibear.me

-- fazic_static - static app to serve fazic on the we
+- fazic_mono - mono repo if fazic, sdl/js version
-- fazic_mono - mono repo to generate fazic.js file
+- fazic_static - static app to serve fazic on the web
 - fazic_lib - rewrite of fazic to support different frontends
 - fazic_sdl - sdl frontent for fazic
 - fazic_wasm - wasm based frontend for fazic
-- fazic_term - terminal frontend for fazic
+- fazic_wasm_js - wasm based with little of js frontend for fazic
-- fazic_fs - filesystem for fazic (*.bas)
+- fazic_fs - filesystem for fazic

 ## Thank you!